You are listening to the Sean Hannity radio show podcast.

 Well, I'd rather not get into that because what it does is it starts to heighten the speculation.

-So I just I I leave that alone.
+So I leave that alone.

 Yeah, I understand.

-I'd I'd like to see some high government official.
+I don't know, I'd like to see some high government official.

-You know what I like to see?
+You know what I'd like to see?

-I'd like to see them going into Chicago, going into the high crime areas, going into where the shootings are and saying this has got to stop.
+I'd like to see them going into Chicago, going into the high crime areas, going into where the shootings are, and saying, this has got to stop.

-We're destroying so much great human potential.
+We're destroying so much great human potential over what?

-Well, you know, what are we all fighting over here?
+What are we all fighting over here?

 Right.

-Donald Trump has made that a uh uh you know a big part of his campaign and reaching out, and he's made it clear that that uh the conditions in the American ghetto across the United States are unacceptable.
+And he's made it clear that the conditions in the American ghetto across the United States are unacceptable.

-They deserve a better qual quality of life, they deserve uh better paying jobs, they could deserve better schools to send their kids to.
+They deserve better schools to send their kids to.

-These are the sorts of things that will help beat back those urban pathologies of poverty, mass unemployment, broken homes, uh these sorts of things, gang involvement, you need a positive message.
+These are the sorts of things that will help beat back those urban pathologies of poverty, mass unemployment, broken homes, these sorts of things, gang involvement.

-He saw that message, it was a great start, and I expect him, and I I expect him not because I'm telling him to, because I know what kind of man he is, he's a man of his word.
+And I expect him, and I expect him, not because I'm telling him to, because I know what kind of man he is.

 He will live up to that.

-And I tell the people that who are in cities like Chicago, Detroit, Baltimore, Milwaukee, hang on, help is on the way.
+And I tell the people who are in cities like Chicago, Detroit, Baltimore, Milwaukee, hang on.

-You know, we'll say one thing.
+You know, I will say one thing.

-I mean, we saw how he really outworked Hillary Clinton in the final weeks of this campaign, and since he's been elected, he's still working Saturday and Sunday and meeting with basically anybody and everybody in the hopes of putting together a good administration, Randy.
+And since he's been elected, he's still working Saturday and Sunday and meeting with basically anybody and everybody in the hopes of putting together a good administration.

-Randy, I'm humbled by it.
+Randy, I'm humbled by that.

-I'm honored uh, you know, it's the American law enforcement officer on the front lines, the men and women that I send out in the arms way every day in my community, but all across this country, they're the heroes, they're the ones that we need to support, and like I said, it is an honor to be able to stand up and defend their character, their integrity, their service, their sacrifice, their commitments to making their communities better places to live.
+And like I said, it is an honor to be able to stand up and defend their character, their integrity, their service, their sacrifice, their commitments to making their communities better places to live.

 So these families have sacrificed way too much.

-You know, we're we're judge, jury, and executioner, and they don't even get the benefit of the doubt ever.
+We're judge, jury, and executioner, and they don't even get the benefit of the doubt ever.

-That's a stunning and a that's a a stunning um uh topic right now.
+That's a stunning topic right now.

 Yeah.

-All right, guys, thank you so much for being with us.
+Thank you so much for being with us.

 Appreciate it.

-Sheriff Clark, Randy Sutton, thank you, sir.
+Sheriff Clark, Randy Sutton.

 800-941 Sean, if you want to be a part of this extravaganza.

-So I love Bruno Marsh.
+So I love Bruno Mars.

 I don't know what color he is, so I can't deport him.

-I mean everyone, everyone, everyone, look, look.
+I mean, everyone, everyone, everyone.

 He does.